Grassy Key: History of Grassy Key

-In the 1940s Milton Santini and his wife Virginia opened the Santini's Porpoise Training School.
-Prior to opening the training school Milton was a commercial fisherman who caught porpoises for public and private aquariums.
+In the 1940s, Milton Santini and his wife Virginia opened the Santini's Porpoise Training School.
+Prior to opening the training school, Milton was a commercial fisherman who caught porpoises for public and private aquaria.
 Milton cared deeply about these animals and even went as far as bringing them inside his home during a particularly threatening hurricane.
 He kept them alive by keeping them wet with damp towels until the storm passed.

 Milton discovered the ability to train porpoises after he suffered a broken back.
-For physical therapy he would sit in a recliner near one of his man-made bays, and squeeze a black rubber ball.
-After dropping it one day Mitzi, one of the new untrained dolphins, retrieved the ball for him, creating a game for the both of them.
+For physical therapy, he would sit in a recliner near one of his man-made bays, and squeeze a black rubber ball.
+After dropping it one day, Mitzi, one of the new untrained dolphins, retrieved the ball for him, creating a game for the both of them.

-Mitzi went through further games and training; later Mitzi would become known as Flipper from the movie in 1963.
+Mitzi went through further games and training; later she became known as Flipper from the movie in 1963.
 Mitzi died in 1972, and a large memorial was placed on the ground shortly after.
 Milton sold the training school shortly after Mitzi's death to Wombetco Corporation, which dubbed the school Flipper's Training School.
-In 1983 Jayne and Armando Rodriguez opened the Dolphin Research Center as a nonprofit organization.
-The Dolphin Research Center is still open today at mile marker #59 and it is the primary attraction in Grassy Key.
+In 1983, Jayne and Armando Rodriguez opened the Dolphin Research Center as a nonprofit organization; it is still open today at mile marker #59 and is the primary attraction in Grassy Key.